tedklin/back-to-basics/algorithms/graphlib/README.md

-**IMPORTANT NOTE: The implementation of *graphlib* here (on the master branch of this repo) cannot support polymorphism with the Vertex type, as was originally intended.
-A completely restructured version of *graphlib* which does support polymorphism can be found on the [*graphlib-dev* branch](https://github.com/tedklin/back-to-basics/tree/graphlib-dev/algorithms/graphlib).
+**IMPORTANT NOTE: The implementation of *graphlib* here (on the graphlib-old branch of this repo) cannot support polymorphism with the Vertex type, as was originally intended.
+A completely restructured version of *graphlib* which does support polymorphism can be found on the master branch.
 Please refer to that version.**

 # graphlib